Kicho94/Author_Recognition_Brief/README.md

 ## MODELING – extracting test and training data
 We approached this project at different levels, with different machine learning models and classifiers, and natural language processing techniques.
-The first approach was using countvectorizer in understanding the type of text by the frequency of words in it.
-Results showed that better accuracy is seen from Logistic Regression with 82.67%, followed by Random Forest with 78%.
+The first approach was using **CountVectorizer** in understanding the type of text by the frequency of words in it.
+Results showed that better accuracy is seen from **Logistic Regression** with 82.67%, followed by **Random Forest** with 78%.
 But it lacks in identifying more important and less important words, but considers abundant words as the most statistically significant.
 It also doesn’t identify the relationships between words such as linguistic similarity between them.
-For the second approach TF-IDF was used, because it not only focuses on the frequency of words present in the text but also provides the importance of the words.
-The best result was shown with the Ensemble classifier with accuracy of 88.33%.
+For the second approach **TF-IDF** was used, because it not only focuses on the frequency of words present in the text but also provides the importance of the words.
+The best result was shown with the **Voting** classifier with accuracy of 88.33%.

 ## MODEL EXPLAINABILITY
 We used SHAP (SHapley Additive exPlanations) to derive a relevance score for each word in an instance.
 The relevance scores are then aggregated together to achieve global variable importance of the model.
-(br />Word “mr” is the biggest signal word used by our model, contribute most to class George Elliot predictions.
+<br />Word “mr” is the biggest signal word used by our model, contribute most to class George Elliot predictions.
 ![img_1](https://github.com/Kicho94/Author_Recognition_Brief/blob/main/IMAGES/image_1.png)
 <br />The visualization with SHAP for the same sentence is illustrated in Image 2.
 Here, the features with the strongest impact on the prediction correspond to longer arrows that point in the direction of the predicted class.
 In the context of the sentiment analysis model here red corresponds to a more positive review and blue a more negative review.
 ![img](https://github.com/Kicho94/Author_Recognition_Brief/blob/main/IMAGES/image_2.png)